-- 6. (1) The Department is responsible for the identification and nomination of World Heritage Sites in accordance with this Act, the Convention and the Operating Guidelines. - (2) The Department or a body prescribed by the Minister may identify places of potential cultural or natural heritage and investigate the desirability of nominating such places for inclusion on the World Heritage List. - (3) Any person may submit a proposal in writing to the Department or, if it is in existence, the body referred to in subsection (2), for a place in the Republic to be nominated for inclusion on the World Heritage List. - (4) The Minister may, upon recommendation of the Department, or, if it is in existence, the body referred to in subsection (2), prescribe the format and procedures for- - (a) the proposal referred to in subsection (3); - (b) an investigation into such proposal; and - (c) the nomination of any place in the Republic for inclusion on the World Heritage List. - (5) A written motivation for the declaration of a place as a World Heritage Site must be prepared and kept by the Department in accordance with the requirements of the 55 Convention and the Operating Guidelines.
+- 6. (1) The Minister is responsible for the procedure relating to the nomination of World Heritage Sites in accordance with this Act, the Convention and the Operating 20 Guidelines. - (2) The Department or a body determined by the Minister must identify places of potential cultural or natural heritage and investigate the desirability of nominating such places for inclusion on the World Heritage List. - (3) Any person may submit a proposal in writing to the Department or, if it is in 25 existence, the body referred to in subsection (2), for a place in the Republic to be nominated for inclusion on the World Heritage List. - (4) The Minister may determine the format and procedures for- - (a) the proposal referred to in subsection (3); - (b) an investigation into such proposal; and - (c) the nomination of any place in the Republic for inclusion on the World Heritage List. - (5) A written motivation for the declaration of a place as a World Heritage Site must be prepared and kept by the Department in accordance with the requirements of the Convention and the Operating Guidelines.

-CHAPTER 11
+CHAPTER II